Openbank-Java-Bootcamp/PaulaE-BankSystem/README.md

   6. Removal of thrid parties --> only admins are allow.

   7. Check balance of an account --> admins and the account holder of the account (both primary and secondary owner) are allow.
-     Important notice: when the balance of an account is checked, it is also checked if the interest rate or maintenance fee should be apply and, in case it is, it is apply before the visualizing of the balance.
+     > Important notice: when the balance of an account is checked, it is also checked if the interest rate or maintenance fee should be apply and, in case it is, it is apply before the visualizing of the balance.

   8. Modify account balance --> only admins

-  10. Tranfer fund --> There are two 3 types of transacction 10.1 Transfer from and account to another account --> only the primary or secondary owner of the account origen is allow.
+  9. Tranfer fund --> There are two 3 types of transacction
+      >9.1 Transfer from and account to another account --> only the primary or secondary owner of the account origen is allow.
-      10.2 Tranfer from an account to a thrid party --> only the primary or secondary owner of the account origen is allow.
+      >9.2 Tranfer from an account to a thrid party --> only the primary or secondary owner of the account origen is allow.
-      11.3 Tranfer from a thridparty to an account --> only the thrid party in cuestion is allow.
+      >9.3 Tranfer from a thridparty to an account --> only the thrid party in cuestion is allow.

-      Important notice: every time a transaction is made it is check if it could be a fraud case.
+      >Important notice: every time a transaction is made it is check if it could be a fraud case.
 A fraud case is consider if an account send 2 transaction in under 30s.
                       In the requirements, it was said that is should be under 1s but, in order to verify the correct working of my system, I modify the time limit.
                       When a Fraud case is discover, the second transaction is denied and the status of the account is change to FREEZE.